MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 2. The receiving node decodes it, validates it, durably reserves its ghost output keys, and then stores its full authorization envelope plus proposal-order records in the TTL-backed cache.
 3. A timer or queue wake triggers a short batching debounce.
 The worker removes already-finalized entries, revalidates live locks, and groups eligible candidates.
 4. Readiness-aware routing retains the batch when the local chain can propose or sends it to a hash-and-minute-selected proposal owner.
 The owner creates a version-2 snapshot containing the sorted transaction hashes, active round number, self and external references, and timestamp.
 5. Consensus validators obtain any missing bodies and independently validate every transaction and the graph position.
+New candidate locks and envelopes are normally persisted in one batch before signing, with bounded fallback commits if the batch exceeds the database limit.
 6. A supermajority CoSi exchange produces one compact signature over $H_{snap}$.
 Once an incomplete proposal has remained open for one round-gap window, or immediately after a terminal aggregation failure, its available unfinalized transactions are requeued.
 7. The proposer verifies the certificate and atomically writes its snapshot.
 Before notifying non-responders, it sends the transaction envelopes in a finalization-class bundle that does not enter their proposal queues.
 8. Receiving validators verify the certificate and complete the same state transition.
 One durable transaction creates the new unspent outputs, records each transaction's canonical finalizing snapshot, applies output-derived membership/custodian and asset-accounting state, stores the snapshot and work records, and advances the durable local topology index.
 A singleton consensus transaction's serialized consensus-history marker is written immediately afterward in a separate transaction.